MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/gvlks-for-office-2016.md

 By default, Office 2016 volume license editions install a Generic Volume License Key (GVLK).
 The GVLK enables Office 2016 to automatically discover and activate against your KMS host computer or Active Directory infrastructure.

 > [!IMPORTANT]
 > These license keys will not work for your personal Office 2016 installation.
-If you need to find your product key for a personal copy of Office 2016, see [Find your Office product key](https://support.office.com/article/Find-your-Office-product-key-12a5763a-d45c-4685-8c95-a44500213759).
+If you need to find your product key for a personal copy of Office 2016, see [Using product keys](https://support.office.com/article/12a5763a-d45c-4685-8c95-a44500213759).

 ****